Inemesit1995/Harry-and-Meghan-Documentary-Series-Twitter-Sentment-Analysis/README.md

 # Basis for Analysis
 The goal of this project is to carry out a sentiment analysis to measure the perception of Twitter users about this series.
-To achieve my goal, i sought to answer the follwing questions:
+To achieve my goal, i sought to answer the following questions:

 1. The sentiments of users
 2. The popular hashtags